Luna-devv/portfolio-card/README.md

 Please note that `cards` should **not** be an [Object](https://www.w3schools.com/js/js_objects.asp)(!), it needs to be an [Array](https://www.w3schools.com/js/js_arrays.asp) with the structure __in it__ showed above.

-## a) Use static data
+## 3a.
+Use static data
 If you don't want to use an API, just go to the [`config.js`](https://github.com/Luna-devv/luna-site/blob/main/config.js) and set both [`api.url`]((https://github.com/Luna-devv/luna-site/blob/main/config.js#L3)) and [`api.path`]((https://github.com/Luna-devv/luna-site/blob/main/config.js#L4)) to [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null). <br />
  In the next step enter your user data in the [user Object](https://github.com/Luna-devv/luna-site/blob/main/config.js#L6). <br />

-Here is an example how the config could look like:
+Here is an example how the config.js could look like at this point:
 ```js
 module.exports = {
     api: {